rockdaboot/wget2/docs/wget2.md

   If you use -c on a file which is of equal size as the one on the server, Wget2 will refuse to download the file and print an explanatory message.
-The same happens when the file is smaller on the server than locally (presumably because it was changed on the server since your last download attempt)---because "continuing" is not meaningful, no download occurs.
+The same happens when the file is smaller on the server than locally (presumably because it was changed on the server since your last download attempt).
+Because "continuing" is not meaningful, no download occurs.

   On the other side of the coin, while using -c, any file that's bigger on the server than locally will be considered an incomplete download and only "(length(remote) - length(local))" bytes will be downloaded and tacked onto the end of the local file.
-This behavior can be desirable in certain cases---for instance, you can use `wget2 -c` to download just the new portion that's been appended to a data collection or log file.
+This behavior can be desirable in certain cases.
+For instance, you can use `wget2 -c` to download just the new portion that's been appended to a data collection or log file.

   However, if the file is bigger on the server because it's been changed, as opposed to just appended to, you'll